Prabhat2Space/C-DSA/Day2/summeray_DAY_2.md

-## Code 1 : use of recursion to calculate powers and illustrates basic input-output operations in C
+## Code 1 : Demonstrates use of recursion for calculate powers and illustrates basic input-output operations in C

 ```c